 The CSS/PROFILE is the primary application for institutional need-based assistance and is completed online.

 If you do not have final tax information by the deadline, please make thoughtful estimates to ensure that you apply on time.
 Regrettably, scholarship resources are not unlimited, and we are able to make late financial aid awards only if funds remain available.

 If you miss the deadline, please note that you should still submit these forms as late applications will still be considered for any remaining funds available.

 Receiving Your Financial Aid Package

-Provided that all required forms have been received by the appropriate deadlines, accepted students will receive information about financial aid and merit scholarships by mail depending on the notification type.
+Provided that all required forms have been received by the appropriate deadlines, accepted students will receive their financial aid and merit scholarship information on the student portal depending on the notification type.

 |Notification Type||Merit-Based scholarship |